tsutsu/github-auth3/README.md

 1. Create a GitHub organization, or choose one you already have. *Any member of the configured organization will be able to log into the server.*

 2. [Generate a GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/), with minimal grants, against a user (usually yourself, but this could be an isolated "machine user") who can "see into" the membership of the organization.
-(For most organizations, all members are publicly visible, so you can do this as any user, even one who is not a member of the organization.)
+(For most organizations, all members are publicly visible, so you can do this as any user, even one who is not a member of the organization.
+The token is still necessary in such scenarios to raise API request limits.)

 3. Create an `sshauthcmd` user: